arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 **Bias** refers to how far off your predictions are from the underlying truth.
 You also want bias to be as low as possible; if you have a bias of 0, that means your model perfectly captures the real-life phenomenon that creates the data.

-For example, imagine you had collected measurements of body mass index (BMI) and depressive symptoms from a sample of adolescents (see [Bohon & Welch, 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8225589/)).
+For example, imagine you had collected measurements of blood pressure and cognitive performance from a sample of patients (these are made up data).
-Let's pretend that the true relationship between these variables in real life is perfectly quadratic (U-shaped), where medium BMI is associated with low depressive symptoms and BMI that is either low or high is associated with higher depressive symptoms --- it's certainly more complicated than that in reality, but let's assume it's that simple for now.
+Let's pretend that the true relationship between these variables in real life is perfectly quadratic (U-shaped), where medium blood pressure is associated with the best cognitive performance and blood pressure that is either too low or too high is associated with lower cognitive performance.

 One way to model the relationship between these variables would be a plain linear relationship, as depicted in the scatterplot below.
 There are only two parameters to estimate for a linear model like this: intercept and slope.